Faris Badwan

-Faris Adam Derar Badwan (born 21 September 1986) is an English musician, best known as the lead vocalist of the Horrors, and more recently as half of Cat's Eyes.
+Faris Adam Derar Badwan (born 21 September 1986) is an English musician, best known as the lead vocalist of the Horrors and as half of the duo Cat's Eyes.

 Early life

 Born in Bexley, Kent on 21 September 1986 to a Palestinian father and English mother, Badwan grew up in Leamington Spa and Hillmorton, Rugby along with three brothers.

 Badwan attended the public school Arnold Lodge School in Leamington Spa before obtaining a scholarship in 1999 to the exclusive public boarding school Rugby School, where he met future Horrors bassist and synthesiser player Tom Cowan, also known as Tom Furse.
 When Badwan was 12 he became friends with future music producer Sophie.
 Continuing his education, Badwan moved to London to study illustration at Central Saint Martins College of Art and Design in 2004, eventually deferring from his studies to concentrate on his musical career with the band.

 Musical career

 Badwan is best known as vocalist for the Horrors, an alternative rock band formed in Southend-on-Sea in 2005.
 Their debut album, Strange House, was released in 2007.
 Badwan became notorious for his onstage activities, which have featured violence, the use of black paint to mark audience members, scaling anything available and using items found in the stage area to antagonise the audience.
 Badwan and his band were thrown out of venue Great Scott in Boston in 2007 after he accidentally smashed a ceramic bust of Elvis Presley on stage.

 Prior to forming the Horrors, Faris took part in pseudo-punk band the Rotters, named after the novel The Rotters' Club by Jonathan Coe.

 Faris released a one-off single under the pseudonym of Lumina, teaming up with ex-Ipso Facto member Cherish Kaya to record a cover of the Black Lips song "I'll Be With You".
 This recording appeared as a B-side on the Black Lips single "Drugs".

 Faris appeared on the TV show Soccer AM, scoring in the spot kick challenge.
 He talked about his love of football, confirming that he is a Blackburn Rovers supporter.

 In early 2015, Faris and his brother Tarik Badwan (lead singer of Loom), announced that they would be launching RAFT Records, in partnership with Vinyl Factory.
-They collaborated with renowned designer Marc Donaldson to create the label's aesthetic.
+They collaborated with designer Marc Donaldson to create the label's aesthetic.
 The first release was a four-track double 7-inch EP featuring Skinny Girl Diet, Niqab, Puffer and Jet Black.

 On September 21, 2020, American hyperpop artist Dorian Electra announced their project, My Agenda, with Badwan appearing as a featured artist on the track “Iron Fist”.
 The album was released on October 16, 2020.